sfnxboy/UFOs/README.md

 After filtering the table to include only sightings in the State of Arizona, the site outputs three data points.

 ## Summary

+This site is informative, and easy to navigate.
+However, with a few adjustments it can become enlightening and illuminating.
+By adding a link to a list of influential individuals relevant to the field of ufology, a visitor of the site may become more invested in its rich history.
+The site may also benefit from by growing and nurturing a community of individuals interested in what lies beyond.
+By adding a section on the home page regarding upcoming gatherings, and community events, more people may become more invested in the subject.
+Adding the site owners social media at the bottom of the site may also increase traffic to and from the website.
+My last recommendation regarding this sites development has to do with the site owners activity on the site itself.
+Having a blog on the website is considered to be one of the most effective ways to build engagement with a brand and encourages people to visit the site regularly.
+Updating the blog with informative, entertaining, and engaging content encourages visitors to keep returning to the site.
+Happy Star Gazing!

+LinkedIn: linkedin.com/in/amir-eltabakh
+Email: amireltabakh22@gmail.com